Paul the Apostle and women: Silence in church

 The letters of Paul, dated to the middle of the first century AD, were written to specific communities in response to particular questions or problems.
 Paul was in Ephesus around the year 56 when he received disquieting news regarding the church at Corinth.
 Factionalism had developed.
 At the fellowship meal some got drunk while others were left hungry.
 There seemed to be a preference for ecstatic prayer at the expense of works of charity, with a number of members all "speaking in tongues" at the same time.
 It was apparently reported to him that women were appearing at the assembly without the head covering customary in contemporary Greek society, and may have been arguing over their right to address the assembly.
 The fledgling community appeared to be in disorder.

 1 Corinthians 14:33–35 (NIV) states:

 Barbara Leonhard and others find this contradicts a statement in 1 Corinthians 11:5 that seems to presuppose that women are, in fact, praying and prophesying in the assembly of believers (but prefers they do it with the appropriate head covering).
 Leonhard notes that it is inconsistent with Paul's dealings with his co-workers in that women such as Prisca, Phoebe and Junia could not have functioned as Church leaders and apostles if they were not allowed to speak in public.
-She and other such as Jerome Murphy-O'Connor believe this to be a "post-Pauline interpolation".
+She and other scholars believe this to be a "post-Pauline interpolation".

-According to Murphy-O'Connor, in The New Jerome Biblical Commentary:
+According to Jerome Murphy-O'Connor, in The New Jerome Biblical Commentary:

-However, David Odell-Scott disagrees with the modern interpolation hypothesis, and instead supports the notion that verses 34-35 are indeed an earlier Corinthian slogan which Paul is critiquing and correcting.
+However, David Odell-Scott disagrees with the interpolation hypothesis, and instead supports the notion that verses 34-35 are a Corinthian slogan that Paul is critiquing and correcting.
 Odell-Scott notes that the injunction for silence and subordination in verses 34-35 is immediately followed by an incredulous reply in the form of a negative rhetorical query in verse 36 (RSV):

 By this interpretation, verse 36 is a Pauline refutation of a Corinthian opponent quoted and critiqued by the evangelist.
+Joseph Fitzmyer agrees with this interpretation.

 Odell-Scott further argues that those western manuscripts that moved 34-35 to a different position (after verse 40) are the work of a patriarchal redactor seeking to "shelter" and protect the Corinthian slogan from Paul's emphatic critique in verse 36.
 By associating these verses with the "decency and order" of verse 40, the redactor undermined the egalitarian interpretation of the canonical version, and incorrectly presented the Corinthian voice as the voice of Paul.
 Thus the ancient editor effectively harmonized the text with the parallel passage of 1 Timothy.
-However this variant version of 1 Corinthians was not canonized.
-Nonetheless, many English translations of verse 36 omit the key "heta" particle (translated as "What!" or "What?").
+However, this variant version of 1 Corinthians was not canonized.
+Nonetheless, many English translations of verse 36 omit the key "heta" particle (which can be translated as "What?!" but also, as is commonly done, as "or").
 Translations may thus serve to diminish the contradictory tone of the interrogative verse 36, and preserve the sense of harmony with 1 Timothy.